 Skip Logic is used when you want to take your respondents to a different page or set of questions when the respondents select a particular answer choice.
 Each answer choice can be assigned its own skip question.
-So, for a single choice question where you have three options, you can three different question paths for each answer choice using this logic.
+So, for a single-choice question where you have three options, you can create three different question paths for each answer choice using this logic.
+To simplify it, you can lead you respondents to three different points in the survey depending upon the answer they select.

 Example of Skip Logic

-Let’s take an example of Skip Logic.
-Let’s say we have a single choice question and if the respondents select Yes as the answer choice, the logic takes respondents to question 2 and if the respondent selects No as an answer choice, the logic takes respondents to the Question number 3.
+Let’s take the example of Skip Logic.
+Let’s say we have a single choice question and if the respondents select Yes as the answer choice, the logic takes respondents to question 2 and if the respondent selects No as an answer choice, the logic takes respondents to Question number 3 or any other question in the survey.

 For logic to work, you need to apply the logic on Question 1.
 Select the questions the logic would lead respondents to for each answer choice.
 Let’s see how the logic would work.